fernando-romulo-silva/allset-java/docs/STATUS.md

 - [ ] Create Jakarta module and put jee (jakarta ee) modules inside it
 - [ ] Create Spring module
 - [ ] Create Quarkus module
+- [ ] Find a way to download dependencies inside a maven plugin

 ### In Progress